A second consultation on the future of the Merrow schools is now open.

 Some support is provided freely by the Diocese, while other services may be purchased separately.

-- Services the DBE is legally required to provide free: This includes guidance on strategic restructuring that impacts the DBE (such as the current process), Christian ethos and vision, RE curriculum, preparing for a SIAMs inspection (which is an inspection concerning the impact of the school’s Christian vision on pupils).
+- Services the DBE is legally required to provide free.
+This includes guidance on strategic restructuring that impacts the DBE (such as the current process), Christian ethos and vision, RE curriculum, preparing for a SIAMs inspection (which is an inspection concerning the impact of the school’s Christian vision on pupils).
 They can also sit on the panel for headteacher hiring, but this should be through the lens of assessing the ability of the person to deliver the Christian ethos.
 This Christian-based support would continue with a CofE Primary.
 But wouldn’t be relevant for the community school option.

 What about educational outcomes?

 One of the arguments that has been made in support of the CofE option is that the Diocese provides excellent school improvement support and has a strong track record in educational outcomes.
+However, there has been no clear evidence shown in support of such statements.

-This raises a reasonable question: do schools with a CofE designation achieve better educational outcomes than comparable schools without one?
+The key question is: do schools with a CofE designation achieve better educational outcomes than comparable schools without one?

 Educational performance is influenced by many factors including leadership, teaching quality, pupil demographics, levels of disadvantage, special educational needs, staffing stability and school culture.
 It is therefore difficult to attribute outcomes to religious designation alone.

-Using published Key Stage 2 attainment data for schools within the local area
+Using published Key Stage 2 attainment data for schools within the local area we can see the following.

 - Among the four CofE schools within the same area, for which Key Stage 2 data is available, only one achieved the national average in 2025.